chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 ---------------------------
 Files used in this example
 ---------------------------

 - Parameter file: ``examples/multiphysics/static-bubble/static_bubble.prm``
-- Python file to generate plot: ``examples/multiphysics/static-bubble/static_bubble.py``
+- Python file to generate plots: ``examples/multiphysics/static-bubble/static_bubble.py``

 -----------------------------
 Description of the case